tqec/topologiq/README.md

 # Topologiq: Algorithmic Lattice Surgery
 ***Topologiq*** is tool to convert ZX circuits into logical versions of themselves.
-It is based on the surface code and lattice surgery and produces topologically-correct space-time diagrams (logical computations) like the one in the GIF animation below (see `./assets/media` for additional examples).
+It is based on the surface code and lattice surgery.

+In essence, as illustrated in the GIF animation below (more examples [here](./assets/media/)), ***topologiq*** uses the connectivity information in a ZX-graph to produce a topologically-correct lattice surgery / space-time diagram that can more easily be consumed by other quantum error correction (QEC) software/tools.

 ![Algorithmic lattice surgery of a CNOT](./assets/media/cnots.gif)

 *Figure 1.
-Example output (Stene code).*
+Algorithmic lattice surgery of a CNOT.*

 > ***Note.*** Work in progress.
 Check "main" for latest stable checkpoint.
 Check "dev" for latest updates.